 - Our gentle dentist will extract your tooth.

 - After your tooth is removed, the socket is covered with gauze, and mild pressure is applied to control any additional bleeding.

 Once your tooth has been extracted, it is normal to feel mild to moderate discomfort and swelling near the area of the extraction.
 Taking an anti-inflammatory medication such as ibuprofen and using an ice pack on the outside of your jaw following the surgery should control most of your symptoms.
 You may be prescribed antibiotics to prevent infection during the healing process.
 Within just a few days, the discomfort should subside.

 What is the cost for tooth extraction?

-The average cost for a tooth extraction is about $200-$300.
-Most dental insurance covers a large portion for tooth extraction leaving a small co-pay.
+The average cost for tooth extraction is about $200 to $300.
+Most dental insurance covers a large portion for tooth extraction, leaving a small co-pay.
 For patients without dental insurance, we offer a variety of dental payment plans.

 How long does it take for a tooth extraction?

 Tooth extraction is generally a simple procedure that takes only 30-45 minutes.
 Recovery depends on the difficulty of the extraction.
 You may feel normal immediately following the procedure, or it may take you a couple of days to recover.